Users of NHSmail

 Teams cannot be used for outbound dialling to external telephone numbers.
 For any outbound dialling requirements, you will be required to use existing telephony solutions across your organisation.
 Teams can be used to complete audio and video calls with other NHSmail users with access to Teams.

 If you are an NHSmail user based in England, you will have Teams enabled on your account.
-Newly created accounts, and any inactive accounts that become active, will be assigned an E3r licence and enabled within four hours.
+Newly created accounts, and any inactive accounts that become active, will be assigned either a national M365 F3 licence (if the user belongs to a Standard Service organisation) or a national M365 E3 licence (if the user belongs to an Enhanced Service organisation).
+The user’s account will be enabled within four hours.

 You are unable to change your profile picture in Teams.